 904 God Dominates and Arranges the Fate of Mankind

-1 The births of people of all stripes are determined by the fates the Creator has in store for them; their births determine their fates in the present life as well as the roles they will play and the missions they will fulfill.
-All this is subject to the Creator’s sovereignty, predestined by Him; no one can escape their predestined lot, no one can change the circumstances of their birth, and no one can choose their own fate.
+1 The births of people of all stripes are determined by the fates the Creator has in store for them; their births determine their fates in their present lives as well as the roles they will play and the missions they will fulfill.
+All this is subject to the Creator’s sovereignty, predestined by Him; no one can escape their predestined lot, no one can change their birth, and no one can choose their fate.

-2 Regardless of differences in ability, IQ, and willpower, people are all equal before fate, which makes no distinction between the great and the small, the high and the low, the exalted and the mean.
+2 Regardless of differences in ability, intelligence, and willpower, people are all equal before fate, which does not distinguish between the great and the small, the high and the low, the exalted and the mean.
 What occupation one pursues, what one does for a living, and how much wealth one amasses in life are not decided by one’s parents, one’s talents, one’s efforts or one’s ambitions, but are predetermined by the Creator.

-4 No one knows when they will perish or how they will do so, much less where it will happen.
+4 No one knows when they will perish or how, much less where it will happen.
 Obviously, it is not humanity that holds the power of life and death, not some being in the natural world, but the Creator, whose authority is unique.
 Mankind’s life and death are not the product of some law of the natural world, but a consequence of the sovereignty of the Creator’s authority.